chrdavis/JPEGAutoRotator/README.md

 ![Image description](/Images/JPEGAutoRotator_ContextMenu_Progress.png)

 ### Command Line
-A command line version (JPEGAutoRotator.exe) is also available which provides much more control over the operation that is performed.
+A command line version (JPEGAutoRotator.exe) is also available which provides more control over the operation that is performed.
 ```
 USAGE:
   JPEGAutoRotator [Options] Path